tytydraco/yessleep/out/I_found_the_FREE_CANDY_staircase_from_rcreepy_and_something_at_the_bottom_had_waited_32_years_for_me.md

 I didn’t want to enter that hallway.
 I truly didn’t.
 In fact, I’d wanted to turn and run the second I reached the bottom of the staircase.
 It wasn’t ego that kept me in the underground cinema.
 It was the invulnerable power that had pulled me across the ocean in the first place.
 The same power that pulled my legs, one after the other, in a stilted, unwilling walk towards the hallway.
 Towards the dissonant, chaotic music emanating from one of the cinema’s screens.

-As I entered the corridor, torch shaking in my hand, I feared that my light might reveal some figure lurking in the recesses of the hallway unlit by the single, swinging bulb.
-I didn’t want to venture beyond the reach of the bulb’s light.
-The torch alone did little to ease my nerves.
+As I entered the corridor, torch shaking in my hand, I feared that my light might reveal some figure lurking in the recesses unlit by the hallway's single, swinging ceiling light.
+I didn’t want to venture beyond the reach of the bulb’s glow.
+The torch on its own would've done little to ease my nerves.

 Thankfully, I didn’t have to walk far.
 The music was coming from Screen 3, and I found myself pushing the door with my free hand before I’d decided whether or not I even *wanted* to do so.
 I was starting to accept that I had no free will in the matter.
-Accept it, but fear it.
+I accepted it, but feared it.

 Inside the room, I *certainly* needed my torch.
 The only other light was coming from the screen itself.
 A blinding whiteness.
 No adverts.
 No trailers.
 An absence of imagery.
 An absence of sound.
-I was grateful that the brass instruments had ceased the moment I opened the door.
+Of course, I was grateful that the awful brass instruments had ceased the moment I opened the door.

 It was clear, by this point, that I was going to sit down and watch whatever the wicked place willed me to watch.
 I had no control over my limbs, so I gave into the feeling.
 Allowed my wonky legs to carry me over to a seat a few rows away from the front.
-With a sweaty, fearful thunk, I plopped down.
+With a sweaty, fearful thump, I plopped down.
 The moment I did, the screen faded to black, as if it had been waiting for me.

 Waiting for *eons*.